History and significance of the Guelaguetza festival in Oaxaca

 Calenda is a traditional Oaxacan parade, often featuring music, dancing, and large paper mâché figures.

 Desfile is also a Parade.
 In the context of Guelaguetza, the processions are a crucial part of the festivities.
-Each procession takes place the Sunday before the festival, which always falls on Monday, and all the delegations from the different regions participating partake in this parade, showcasing traditional dances, music, and costumes.
+Each procession takes place on the Sunday before the festival, which always falls on Monday, and all the delegations from the different regions participating partake in this parade, showcasing traditional dances, music, and costumes.

 Leyenda: Legend.
 It refers to the myths and stories from Oaxacan culture that are often shared and celebrated during the Guelaguetza.